Have you ever asked yourself the following questions?:

 Here are four tips to make roadmap planning and requirements management more efficient, meaningful, and enjoyable:

 As a great product manager, you must establish a "goal first" approach and a true north for your product based on the best information you have.
-Reaffirm your strategy and tweak it as a necessary, but stay grounded in what you are trying to achieve.
+Reaffirm your strategy and tweak it as necessary, but stay grounded in what you are trying to achieve.
 This is even more important if there are several teams involved in managing the product.
 The product team must agree on strategic initiatives first, then align the roadmap and requirements against them (they must also make the necessary trade-offs as a group).
 Explain to the company and product team where you are headed, and the value that new releases and features will deliver to customers and the business.
 If you do, your company and team will follow.
 If you lose your direction or whip-saw the team back and forth, then complaints will quickly beat you down.

 Lead with conviction